What is the COLUMN Function in Excel?

 When we used the reference B6, it returned the result of 3 as the column reference was B.

-Using it with other Excel functions.
-Suppose a flower expense that is payable every third month.
-So, the flower expense is $100 and if we wish to generate a fixed value every third month, we can use a formula based on the MOD function.
+Suppose a flower expense is payable every third month.
+The flower expense is $100.
+If we wish to generate a fixed value every third month, we can use a formula based on the MOD function.

 The formula used is =IF(MOD(COLUMN(B8)-1,3)=0,$A$2,0), as shown below:

 So, in the example above, we took a recurring expense at every 3 months.
-If we wish to get it let say once in 2 months, then we will change the formula to:
+If we wish to get it once in 2 months, then we will change the formula to:

-The formula can also be used for a fixed expense every regular time interval, a fixed payment let say every 6 months such as premiums, etc.
+The formula can also be used for a fixed expense every regular time interval, a fixed payment every 6 months such as premiums, etc.

 Here, two formulas are used: MOD and COLUMN.
 MOD is the main function used.
 The function is useful for formulas that are required to do a specified act every nth time.
 Here, in our example, the number was created with the COLUMN function, which returned the column number of cell B8, the number 2, minus 1, which is supplied as an “offset.”
 Why did we use an offset?
 It is because we wanted to make sure that Excel starts counting at 1, regardless of the actual column number.